 Meningococcal infections can be treated with drugs such as penicillin.
 Still, about one of every 10 people who get the disease dies from it and many others are affected for life.
 This is why preventing the disease through the use of meningococcal vaccine is important for people at high risk.

 ||2013 Immunization Champion for Kentucky

 Debra Bailey, MD, FAAP, PSC

-When Dr. Debra Bailey was a medical student, Haemophilus influenzae type b and pneumococcal vaccines were not yet available.
-Images of children dying from these now-vaccine-preventable diseases have stayed with her throughout her career.
-These experiences led Dr. Bailey to focus on tracking her patients’ vaccine histories to ensure parents have the appropriate vaccine information and resources.
+When Debra Bailey, MD was a medical student, Haemophilus influenzae type b and pneumococcal vaccines were not yet available.
+Images of children dying from these now vaccine-preventable diseases have stayed with her throughout her career.
+These experiences led Bailey to focus on tracking her patients' vaccine histories to ensure parents have the appropriate vaccine information and resources.

-Dr. Bailey reviews her patients’ immunization histories at every visit and has implemented systems in her practice to track vaccine administration.
+Bailey reviews her patients' immunization histories at every visit and has implemented systems in her practice to track vaccine administration.
 She also makes educating parents about vaccines a priority, paying special attention to those with immunization questions or concerns.
 In addition to verbal counseling, she uses written and multimedia tools to help parents make informed decisions.
-Dr. Bailey also stresses to families that anyone in contact with their infant should receive the Tdap vaccine, including new mothers.
-Dr. Bailey also participates in CDC’s Vaccines for Children program, which provides vaccines to children at no cost if their parent or guardian cannot afford to pay.
+Bailey also stresses to families that anyone in contact with their infant should receive the Tdap vaccine, including new mothers.
+Bailey also participates in the CDC Vaccines for Children program, which provides vaccines to children at no cost if parents or guardians cannot afford to pay.

-Dr. Bailey is also helping to make immunization a priority for the next generation of health care professionals.
+Bailey also is helping to make immunization a priority for the next generation of health care professionals.
 She accepts both osteopathic medicine students and those from a family nurse practitioner program for rotations in her office so she has the opportunity to mentor them on childhood immunization.